arthurlockman/blog/about.md

 In my spare time you can find me [behind a camera](https://www.instagram.com/arthurlockman/) taking photos of my friends and family at Walt Disney World (and other places too, I swear).

+If you want to get in touch, feel free to shoot me an email at `hello (at) rthr.me`.